barryclark/jekyll-now/temp.md

 Both `ccmake` and `cmake-gui` works the same way.
 You first need to hit "C" (configure) to scan your envorinoment, this will scan your environment and configure related entries (ex. compilers location, JDK location, supported hardware extensions, …).
 Then and if required, you can manually configure some entries, just make sure to press "T" to toggle the advanced mode.
 Once done, you should press "G" to generate the Makfile.

-Most of settings should be fine by default.
-The following entries should be configured for Java support.
+Most of settings should be fine by default but if you have simply unpacked OpenJDK, `cmake` will not find the related paths so make sure they are correctly configured.

 * `JAVA_AWT_INCLUDE_PATH`